Help Centre

 Does the Interim Federal Health Program provide coverage for mental health services?

 Yes.
-The IFHP Basic Coverage covers:
+The IFHP Basic Coverage includes:

-• mental health services provided by physicians (such as psychiatrists, general or family practitioners), or
+- mental health services provided by physicians (such as psychiatrists, general or family practitioners), or

-• services provided by mental health hospitals.
+- services provided by mental health hospitals.

 Notes: